flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [v] All of the above

+Question: What is the risk of pirated software?
+Answer:
+* Many contain viruses
+* Break Copyright lwa and lead to civil penalties
+* Lack of technical support and manual

 Question: How to prevent software piracy and copyright infringement?
 [ ] Use pirated software
 [ ] Only install and use licensed software